karabanb/ceidg_datasets/README.md

 <br>

-List of features with explanation (if it's neccassry):
+List of features with explanation (if it's necessary):

 - **RandomDate**: Randomly chose date beetween 01-11-2017 and 01-11-2018 (or date of termination or suspension if continuity of the Business were stopped earlier in this period).
 - **Target**: The binary response variable indicates if continuity of the business was broken in **12 months from random date**.